doorkn-b/NRLD-Documentation/README.md

 Add a column stating the dam's State/UT.
 States with no dams listed can be deleted and ignored.
 The final table looks something like this
 ![](https://github.com/doorkn-b/Shapefile-for-NRD-Documentation/blob/main/Documentation%20Images/Final%20Table.png)

+## Python Script to combine all the files.

+Once all the excel files have been standardized to have the table only.
+We will write a python script to combine them into one excel file.